Bukisani/to-do-list-app/README.md

 - The app was adding a task only if the user clicked the add button but I also added some functionality to the project by allowing the user to use the Enter key as well.

 * The app had alternate background color on rows.
-However, if the use deleted a task the background color was not alternating properly.
+However, if the user deleted a task the background color was not alternating properly.
 I therefore fixed this and I am very proud of my contribution.

 ## Contact